Connect Dynamics 365 and Social Engagement

-For Dynamics 365 (on-premises), select Dynamics 365 (On-Premises) and add the details of your Dynamics 365 instance and provide a unique name to the connection.
+- Select Dynamics 365 (On-Premises) and add the details of your Dynamics 365 instance and enter a unique name for the connection.

 Click Next .

-The Dynamics 365 Instance pane opens and shows you the details about the connected instance if the connection is successful.
+If the connection was successful, the Dynamics 365 Instance pane opens and shows you the details about the connected instance.